openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 are anonymized.

-After you've generated the corresponding Fingerprint please [follow the instructions to raise an Issue](https://community.openhab.org/t/how-to-file-an-issue/68464) and attach the Fingerprint data!
-Your feedback is highly appreciated!
+After the corresponding Fingerprint is generated please [follow the instructions to raise an Issue](https://community.openhab.org/t/how-to-file-an-issue/68464) and attach the Fingerprint data! r feedback is highly appreciated!

 Here an example of Debug Fingerprint Data from a BEV_REX Vehicle